collective/collective.immediatecreate/README.rst

 Cleanup
-    In order to get rid of initially created but never saved nor deleted items, a cleanup script will be provided.
+    In order to get rid of initially created but never saved nor deleted items, a cleanup script is provided.

 Installation